netdata/netdata/backends/README.md

 ```

    When multiple servers are defined, Netdata will try the next one when the first one fails.
 This allows
-   you to load-balance different servers: give your backend servers in different order on each netdata.
+   you to load-balance different servers: give your backend servers in different order on each Netdata.

    Netdata also ships [`nc-backend.sh`](nc-backend.sh),
    a script that can be used as a fallback backend to save the metrics to disk and push them to the